c301/grunt-webstore-upload/README.md

 ### Configuration

 #### browser_path
-Path to Browser executed file
+Path to Browser executed file.
+Optional for Windows (but recomended), required for Linux

 Type: `String`

-Required
+Required for Linux

 #### accounts
 List of the accounts (see *Accounts* section for details).